iced-rs/rfcs/text/0000-shared-widget-state.md

 ### Gamepad Navigation

 Gamepad navigation is achived by remapping gamepad events to keyboard events.
 In this example I will be using an imaginary crate to handle gamepad events.
-This crate will be used to map gamepad events to keyboard events and then send them to the `Application` trait for handling via messages.
+This crate would be used to map gamepad events and emit them as a `Message` to your application.

 ```rs
 fn update(&mut self, message: Message) -> Command<Message> {